Albonycal/blog.albony.xyz/content/posts/education-system-and-youth.md

 Do you think these so called *engineers* who graduate from colleges fit this definition?

 Personally, I think it's not the lack of jobs in engineering, rather it's just that these people lack the skillset required to be hired.
 Indian talent is stuck in "cobwebs" doing pointless things.
+Again, I am not saying the problem doesn't exist, But it's partly due to their own fault.

 In the days of British colonial rule, people suffered from poverty and supression from the British so they were not able to learn and hampered the growth of Indians.
 But this mostly isn't the case now, people just don't want to learn even when they have all the resources in the world.
+(Again, exceptions exist)

 Before the Internet, access to information was a big issue, again now this simply isn't the problem.
 Literally everyone in India has a smartphone and access to affordable internet.